Probing LLM Hallucination from Within: Perturbation-Driven Approach via Internal Knowledge: Abstract

 \section{Abstract}

-LLM hallucination, where LLMs occasionally generate unfaithful text, poses significant challenges for their practical applications.
-Most existing detection methods rely on external knowledge, LLM fine-tuning, or hallucination-labeled datasets, and they do not distinguish between different types of hallucinations, which are crucial for improving detection performance.
-We introduce a new task, Hallucination Reasoning, which classifies LLM-generated text into one of three categories: \textit{aligned}, \textit{misaligned}, and \textit{fabricated}.
-Our novel zero-shot method assesses whether LLM has enough knowledge about a given prompt and text.
-Our experiments conducted on new datasets demonstrate the effectiveness of our method in hallucination reasoning and underscore its importance for enhancing detection performance.
+LLM hallucination, where unfaithful text is generated, presents a critical challenge for LLMs' practical applications.
+Current detection methods often resort to external knowledge, LLM fine-tuning, or supervised training with large hallucination-labeled datasets.
+Moreover, these approaches do not distinguish between different types of hallucinations, which is crucial for enhancing detection performance.
+To address such limitations, we introduce \textbf{hallucination probing}, a new task that classifies LLM-generated text into three categories: \textit{aligned}, \textit{misaligned}, and \textit{fabricated}.
+Driven by our novel discovery that perturbing key entities in prompts affects LLM's generation of these three types of text differently, we propose \textbf{\method}, a novel hallucination probing method that does not require external knowledge, supervised training, or LLM fine-tuning. \method is effective in hallucination probing across three modern LLMs, and achieves state-of-the-art performance in hallucination detection, outperforming seven competing methods across four datasets and four LLMs, underscoring the importance of probing for accurate detection.